awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_access.md

-# Accessing and Administering the Member Accounts in Your Organization<a name="orgs_manage_accounts_access"></a>
+# Accessing and administering the member accounts in your organization<a name="orgs_manage_accounts_access"></a>

 When you create an account in your organization, AWS Organizations automatically creates a root user and an IAM role named `OrganizationAccountAccessRole` for the account\.
 However, AWS Organizations doesn't create any IAM users, groups, or other roles\.
 To access the accounts in your organization, you must use one of the following methods:
 + The account has a root user that you can use to sign in\.
 We recommend that you use the root user only to create IAM users, groups, and roles and then always sign in with one of those\.
-See [Accessing a Member Account as the Root User](#orgs_manage_accounts_access-as-root)\.
+See [Accessing a member account as the root user](#orgs_manage_accounts_access-as-root)\.
 + If you create an account in your organization, you can access the account by using the preconfigured role named `OrganizationAccountAccessRole` that exists in all new accounts that are created this way\.
-See [Accessing a Member Account That Has a Master Account Access Role](#orgs_manage_accounts_access-cross-account-role)\.
+See [Accessing a member account that has a master account access role](#orgs_manage_accounts_access-cross-account-role)\.
 + If you invite an existing account to join your organization and the account accepts the invitation, you can then create an IAM role that allows the master account to access the invited account\.
 This is similar to the role automatically added to an account that is created with AWS Organizations\.
-To create this role, see [Creating the OrganizationAccountAccessRole in an Invited Member Account](#orgs_manage_accounts_create-cross-account-role)\.
-After you create the role, you can access it using the steps in [Accessing a Member Account That Has a Master Account Access Role](#orgs_manage_accounts_access-cross-account-role)\.
+To create this role, see [Creating the OrganizationAccountAccessRole in an invited member account](#orgs_manage_accounts_create-cross-account-role)\.
+After you create the role, you can access it using the steps in [Accessing a member account that has a master account access role](#orgs_manage_accounts_access-cross-account-role)\.
++ Use [AWS Single Sign\-On](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html) and enable trusted access for AWS SSO with AWS Organizations\.
+This allows users to sign in to the AWS SSO user portal with their corporate credentials and access resources in their assigned master or member accounts\.

+  For more information, see [Manage SSO to Your AWS Accounts](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-accounts.html) in the *AWS Single Sign\-On User Guide\.* For information about setting up trusted access for AWS SSO, see [AWS Single Sign\-On and AWS Organizations](services-that-can-integrate-peregrine.md)\.

 **Minimum permissions**
 To access an AWS account from any other account in your organization, you must have the following permission:
 `sts:AssumeRole` – The `Resource` element must be set to either an asterisk \(\*\) or the account ID number of the account with the user who needs to access the new member account

-## Accessing a Member Account as the Root User<a name="orgs_manage_accounts_access-as-root"></a>
+## Accessing a member account as the root user<a name="orgs_manage_accounts_access-as-root"></a>

 When you create a new account, AWS Organizations initially assigns a password to the root user that is a minimum of 64 characters long\.
 All characters are randomly generated with no guarantees on the appearance of certain character sets\.
 You can't retrieve this initial password\.
 To access the account as the root user for the first time, you must go through the process for password recovery\.